-Figure 1.19: The "Current draft" window.
+Figure 1.31: The "Current draft" window.

+Every time an object is created or edited, eZ Publish will automatically create a new draft.
+If a new object is being created then the draft will be empty.
+However, if an existing object is edited then the system will create a draft which will contain a copy of the currently published version's contents.
 This window simply reveals information about when the draft (which is being edited) was originally created, who created it and when it was last modified (stored).
 In addition, the window also reveals the actual version number of the draft.

 Please note that the version number of the current draft differs from the version number of the published version (shown in the "Object information" window).
 The reason for this is because eZ Publish does not allow the editing of published and archived versions.
 It only allows you to edit drafts.
-When an object is edited, a new draft will be created and it is this draft that you will be able to edit.
+When an object is edited, a new draft (based on the published version) will be created and it is this draft that you will be able to edit.

-The "View" button brings up the preview interface (page 36) which can be used to generate a preview of the content that is being edited without having to publish it.
+The "View" button brings up the preview interface (page 42) which can be used to generate a preview of the content that is being edited without having to publish it.
 When the "Store and exit" button is clicked, the system will store the draft and exit the object edit interface.
 The draft will be available in the "My drafts" list located under the "My account" tab.
 It can be re-edited at any time.